nacho692/pa-dlna-chromecast/README.rst

 ``libpulse`` library.
 It was a sub-package of ``pa-dlna`` and has become a full-fledged package on PyPi.
 It will be installed by ``pip`` as a dependency of ``pa-dlna``.

+pychromecast
+""""""""""""

+The `pychromecast`_ package is required to auto-discover Chromecast devices and to control playback on those devices.
+When this dependency is missing, ``pa-dlna`` keeps running with DLNA support only and logs a warning.

 parec
 """""